 If you use a central furnace to heat your home, then make sure that you either clean or replace your filters once a month.
 This could help you cut your energy bills down by five percent.
 Dirty filters can inhibit airflow, causing your furnace to work harder to achieve the same results.

 Run your ceiling fan in a clockwise direction during the winter.
 Doing so will help push rising hot air back down around the room, thereby providing your home with more even heating.
 By doing this, your heating system won’t have to work as much in order to heat the entire home.

 Believe it or not, but the way you use your window shades can have a big impact on how energy efficient your home is.
 Keep your shades open during the day on the side of the house that the sun is shining.
 This will allow you to bring in as much of the sun’s heat as possible, thereby allowing you to rely less on your heating system.
 Once the sun goes down, don’t forget to close the shades in order to keep heat trapped inside and to prevent cold air from coming in through the glass windows.

 For More Tips, Contact Woolley Home Solutions Today

-For additional advice on how you can cut down on energy use, or for information about our heating, plumbing and HVAC services, be sure to contact us at Woolley Home Solutions today.
+For additional advice on how you can cut down on energy use, or for information about our heating and HVAC services, be sure to contact us at Woolley Home Solutions today.